Guidance for policy makers

 Key points to consider when undertaking a review of expiring regulation (sunset review).

-Completing a RIS about regulatory fees and charges for government provided goods and services.
+Completing a IAS about regulatory fees and charges for government provided goods and services.

-The purpose of a PIR is to assess the impacts, effectiveness and continued relevance of regulations that have been recently made and are in force.
+The purpose of a Post Implementation IAS is to assess the impacts, effectiveness and continued relevance of regulations that have been recently made and are in force.

 Implementing National Agreements